 It's best to get him used to this while he's still a young pup because if you leave it until he's a fully grown dog before bathing him, you may be in for a challenging time!

-Naturally, you'll want to help your buddy do this by giving him specially designed teething toys and rings to chew on.
-If you catch him chewing something you don't want him to, exchange it for one of his chew toys.
+Naturally, you'll want to help your buddy ease his pain by giving him specially designed teething toys and rings to chew on.

-He'll soon get the message and understand that he can happily chew, so long as it's one of his toys.
+So, if you catch him chewing something you don't want him to chew on, exchange it for one of his chew toys.
+He'll soon get the message, learning that he can happily chew, so long as it's one of his toys.

 And if it's your fingers (or any other part of you) that he's biting, you can learn how to stop your puppy from biting here.